-Allen & Heath mixers of the dLive, Qu, and GLD series can be connected via Ethernet.
+Allen & Heath mixers of the dLive, Qu, GLD, and SQ series can be connected via Ethernet (other series like iLive may work, too, but only by manually connecting by IP address).
 The BomeBox detects any connected mixers and will let you use them in the internal MIDI router.
 So you can use MIDI devices connected to the USB or DIN ports to talk to the Allen & Heath mixers — without a computer.

 Can I connect to devices with a Serial Port?